Hydrodynamic limit of the zero range process on a randomly oriented graph: Introduction

 Next we describe the randomly oriented graph our zero range process lives on.
 It is one of the simplest graphs that can be given a non-trivial bistochastic orientation.
 The hydrodynamic limit is performed on the torus $\mathbb{T}_N \times \{-1,1\}$, where $\mathbb{T}_N = \mathbb{Z}/N\mathbb{Z}$.
 We interpret the first part of the Cartesian product as horizontal coordinates and the second part as distinguishing between \emph{lower} and \emph{upper} vertices.
 We will call each pair of vertices $(j,1),(j,-1)\in\mathbb{T}_N\times\{-1,1\}$ a \emph{site}.
 Each vertex is connected by horizontal and diagonal edges to both vertices on its left neighbouring site as well as to both vertices on its right neighbouring site.

 The edges are oriented subject to these rules: \begin{itemize} \item The graph is bistochastic, in other words divergence-free.
-That translates to our case as each vertex having exactly two in-degrees and two out-degrees. \item There is no overall drift to the left or to the right; every horizontal position in $\mathbb Z+\frac12$ is crossed by exactly two edges going from a vertex on the left hand-side site of this position to the right and two going from the right hand-side site to the left. \end{itemize} These rules leave six choices between neighbouring pairs of sites as shown below.
+That translates to our case as each vertex having exactly two in-edges and two out-edges.
+Considering the directed graph as a flow this would exactly translate to this flow being divergence free everywhere. \item There is no overall drift to the left or to the right; every horizontal position in $\mathbb Z+\frac12$ is crossed by exactly two edges going from a vertex on the left hand-side site of this position to the right and two going from the right hand-side site to the left. \end{itemize} These rules leave six choices between neighbouring pairs of sites as shown below.
 We will refer to these as \emph{figures}.

 The divergence-free condition further restricts the orders in which the six figures can follow each other.
 Namely, each figure 2 must be immediately followed by figure 3, and each figure 5 must be immediately followed by figure 6.
 A figure 1, 3, 4 or 6 can be followed by any of the figures 1, 2, 4 or 5.